Wills-Git/KORTechChallenge/devlog.md

 - I probably wont get around to implementing posts - if I were to implement posts I would use a schema like PK: u#ID#posts - SK: p(for post)#ID.
 The post content would be an attribute on PK: p#ID - SK:'info'.
 There are a couple ways you could model it and it would take me a while to decide what the absolute best access pattern would be.
 One drawback of dyanmoDB is that you really have to have a good handle on your access patterns before inserting data, as there are esoteric difficulites with normalizing dynamoDB.
 - I also probably won't get around to websockets, however that implementation has fewer things to think about (not none).
 I would use websockets throughout the backend to broadcast to connected users any relevant updates that were made to the database - new post from a friend, friend status changing etc. When a user is connected to a room, their profile card changes to online too.
 I might manage a minimal implementation tomorrow if the rest of the frontend goes well.

-## 4/16 finish styling frontend, status and friend statuses
+## 4/16 5 hours finish styling frontend, status and friend statuses

+I finished styling and implementing statuses and made good progress on friend statuses - the backend and redux work has been done for the friends feature, ready for the frontend to consume, but I'm leaving it at that for now.
+I've enjoyed the challenge!